connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 <!-- Excerpt Start -->

-I ported Zelda Classic to the web.
+I ported Zelda Classic (a game engine based on the original Zelda) to the web.
 You can play it [here](https://hoten.cc/zc/play/)–grab a gamepad if you have one!

 It's a PWA, so you can also install it.